 While living and studying in London she worked with young people within the Guiding movement and the Duke of Edinburgh’s Award Scheme and counts finishing her own Duke of Edinburgh Gold Award as one of the major achievements of her life.
 Originally a kayak instructor in her spare time, she now participates in the slightly more sedate sport of sailing by occasionally acting as crew for her husband on their boat.

-Assistant Headmistress and Head of Boarding
+Deputy Headmistress and Head of Boarding

 Mrs Wendy Barrett